 Communities of Practice: A community of practitioners who share a concern or a passion for something they do and an interest in learning how to do it better, CNDLS’ Communities of Practice are currently extensions of cohort experiences, and as such are ways for cohort members to extend their work and stay in touch with a large group sharing their interest even after their cohort semester or year has completed.
 Currently, the Doyle Faculty Fellows Program and the Engelhard Project maintain Communities of Practices and hold regular events and gatherings for alumni from those programs.

 Faculty-Led Learning Communities: Learning Communities are self-directed, structured, interdisciplinary groups—predominantly made up of 8-12 faculty, although communities may also include staff and students—which gather to learn together about a specific topic.
 In the first few meetings, the community as a whole discusses and determines a more narrow focus, the concrete outcome(s) for the group, and the agenda for community meetings.
 The model is a sustainable way to foster faculty-led innovation, professional development, and active peer-to-peer engagement across the university.
 To learn more about the faculty learning communities model, see literature from Milton Cox and University of Miami.
 Current Learning Communities include the Digital Humanities Learning Community and the Digital Assignments Learning Community.
-Please contact CNDLS if you’d like more information about faculty learning communities.
+Please contact CNDLS or visit our Learning Communities page if you’d like more information about faculty learning communities.

 Innovation Design/Sprint: A short-term design lab space or environment where multiple faculty and staff groups can explore a teaching, learning, assessment, or curricular challenge.
 Groups engage in design-centered work over the course of two to four days, and are coached by a CNDLS staff person, culminating in a brief presentation.
 One current Innovation Design Sprint is the Productive Open Design Space (PODS) offered within the Teaching, Learning & Innovation Summer Institute (TLISI) annually in May.
 There is an application process that typically is announced in the late spring semester each year.
 For more information, visit the Productive Open Design Spaces (PODS) website or contact Maggie Debelius.